 Get an identical battery and solder it onto the contacts.
 Replace the charging coil and then secure everything back together.
 That way, your brush is as good as new!

 What type of battery should you use?
 They are all the same size (roughly AA) and come in many different configurations.
-Usually, they’re rated at about 1.2 volts (some brushes have two 1.2 volt batteries hoarded together) and either NiCd or NiMH, which does not pose a risk of being overcharged by the meeting itself.
+They’re ranked at approximately 1.2 volts (some meetings have two 1.2 volt guns stashed jointly) and either NiCd or NiMH, which does not pose a risk of being overcharged by the conference itself.

 There are also some models which use lithium-ion batteries.
 Always check for physical characteristics to find an identical replacement to ensure you don’t accidentally harm your brush!